TeamRocket42/Masterball/README.md

 ## Team Rocket Members

-asablayr - hehlinger - ldallend - lfalkau - scarpent - tchardat
+asablayr 🐼 - hehlinger 🐯 - ldallend 🦄 - lfalkau 🦁 - scarpent 🦊 - tchardat 🐞

-If this program helped you, do not forget us at the end of the pool, play the game ..... ;-)
+If this program helped you, do not forget us at the end of the pool during the MEGATRON !
+Play the game ..... ;-)